How to Start a Team

 ARM PADS - Arm pads are required now.
 Back in prehistoric times, I took my knee pads from wrestling and slipped them on my arms.
 There is a HUGE selection of pads now.
 Start cheap.
 You can "graduate" up later.

-SHOULDER PADS - Same thing with shoulder pads.
-Beginners don't need the most expensive pad.
+SHOULDER PADS/CHEST PROTECTOR - Beginners don't need the most expensive pad.
 You want something to protect the collar bone & the sternum.
+Now, all chest protectors and shoulder pads must contain the NOCSAE logo and SEI certification mark on both the packaging and the product to be legal for play.

 MOUTHPIECE - Everyone should have a mouthpiece for playing.
 It is the rule now.
 When you are running or just doing drills, it's OK to leave it out.
 Once you get into full contact, even in practice, put it in.